Satisfying that pesky chocolate craving couldn’t be simpler. My Crockpot Candy recipe is so easy it might need a warning label!

 Careful with your Crockpot – My candy was at the perfect temperature after 2 hours to start the stirring/watching process.
-Cooking temperatures of every crockpot manufacture varies, though, so if your crockpot runs hot, start stirring the mixture before the 2-hour mark so it doesn’t burn.
+Cooking temperatures of every crockpot manufacture vary, though, so if your crockpot runs hot, start stirring the mixture before the 2-hour mark so it doesn’t burn.

 Gift Giving – Need a quick and easy gift for hostesses or teachers?
 These are perfect any time of year!
 Put a few pieces in a decorative bag, tied with a pretty little ribbon, and just wait for the smiles.

-Garnish – This Crockpot Candy makes a beautiful little treat just spooned out onto wax paper, but you can also spoon them into mini-cupcake liners to mold them with little ridged sides (like the Trisha Yearwood crockpot candy recipe suggests).
+Garnish – This Crockpot Candy makes a beautiful little treat just spooned out onto wax paper, but you can also spoon them into mini-cupcake liners to mold them with little-ridged sides (like the Trisha Yearwood crockpot candy recipe suggests).
 You can also melt a few dark chocolate chips, or even a little extra white almond bark, and drizzle over the top for a nice color contrast.

 Easy Crockpot Candy Recipe

 - 1 16 Ounce Package Dry Roasted Peanuts